 Palm Bay: Building 1

 Evaluation of Transcripts from Other Postsecondary Institutions

-- Credit is awarded provided the credit earned is in an appropriate area, at an appropriate level, and a final grade of “C” or higher has been achieved.
+- Credit is awarded provided the course was earned with a grade of "C" or higher

 - Courses taken by Eastern Florida students as “transient” at another institution will transfer back with the earned grade (e.g. a “C”) which will transfer at face value and will calculate into the student’s cumulative GPA.